Does home insurance cover cracked render and walls?

 If movement of your home has stopped, then repairs to damage can go ahead.

-If movement is ongoing and is causing major structural damage then you may need to have your home underpinned.
+If movement is ongoing and is causing major structural damage, then you may need to have your home underpinned.
 This involves lifting, re-levelling and strengthening the ground underneath the building.

-Such minor cracking is a cosmetic problem, and any repairs needed won’t be covered by buildings insurance.
+Minor cracking is a cosmetic problem, and any repairs needed won’t be covered by buildings insurance.

 Cracks that form as the result of subsidence, though, are usually covered by a home insurance policy.